 HIPAA Compliance and BAA

 Freed AI maintains HIPAA-compliant infrastructure and provides a Business Associate Agreement (BAA) to covered entities.
-Audio and note data are encrypted in transit and at rest.
-This is table stakes for any clinical AI tool, and Freed AI meets the baseline requirements.
+The platform is also SOC 2 Type II certified and HITECH-compliant.
+Audio and note data are encrypted in transit and at rest, and Freed AI states that patient recordings are not stored.
+These compliance credentials meet and in some areas exceed baseline requirements for clinical AI tools.

 Custom Note Templates